Shield fracas: All Magpies on deck despite Ranfurly drama - NZ Herald

 The Magpies player charged after a car crash in Napier will still be eligible to play in this Sunday’s sudden death quarter-final against Bay of Plenty.

-Campbell pledged the union and team commitment to co-operate with the investigation, at a time when all wanted to focus on Hawke’s Bay winning the NPC for the first time in its 48 seasons, a contrast to the Magpies four Ranfurly Shield challenge wins in a decade.
+Campbell pledged the union and team’s commitment to co-operate with the investigation, at a time when all wanted to focus on Hawke’s Bay winning the NPC for the first time in its 48 seasons, a contrast to the Magpies’ four Ranfurly Shield challenge wins in a decade.

-Speaking to media after the Magpies’ training session at the union’s Orotu Dr headquarters in Napier, Campbell said a full squad would be available for selection – for the “first time” this year.
+Speaking to media after the Magpies’ training session at the union’s Orotu Drive headquarters in Napier, Campbell said a full squad would be available for selection – for the “first time” this year.

 Players had to be able to go through a process first before it could become an employment issue, he said.